arduino/WiFi101-FirmwareUpdater-Plugin/README.md

 # WiFi101 Firmware Updater Tool for Arduino IDE [![Build Status](https://travis-ci.org/arduino-libraries/WiFi101-FirmwareUpdater-Plugin.svg?branch=master)](https://travis-ci.org/arduino-libraries/WiFi101-FirmwareUpdater-Plugin)

-This plugin is a GUI to update Firmware or SSL Certificates on shield or boards based on the Atmel WINC1500 WiFi chipset (for example the Arduino/Genuino WiFi 101 Shield or the Arduino/Genuino MKR1000 board).
+This plugin is a GUI to update Firmware or SSL Certificates on shield or boards based on the Atmel WINC1500 WiFi chipset (for example the Arduino WiFi 101 Shield or the Arduino/Genuino MKR1000 board).

 ## Installation